 Lumbar Discography is a controversial diagnostic test for chronic discogenic low back pain after other possible sources of lumbar pain have been excluded, and surgery is being considered.
-Proponents argue that recreating the patient's pain makes the test more sensitive and specific than imaging such as radiographs, myelography, and magnetic resonance imaging (MRI), which identify both symptomatic and asymptomatic abnormalities.
+Proponents argue that recreating the patient's pain makes the test more sensitive and specific than imaging such as radiographs, myelography, and MRI, which identify both symptomatic and asymptomatic abnormalities.
 The North American Spine Society (NASS) supports the use of lumbar discography citing evidence that it associates pain with moderate to severe disc degeneration and endplate abnormalities on imaging.
 However, NASS indicates there is insufficient evidence to support the use of discography to predict successful outcomes in patients after lumber surgery.
 Critics argue that discography lacks reliability, given the absence of a clearly defined gold-standard reference test and the ability of the test to produce pain in patients without any prior history of back pain.
 Additionally, studies have come to conflicting conclusions regarding the accuracy of lumbar discography in identifying the source of discogenic pain and in guiding treatment decisions.
-Lister Discography after lumbar discoctomy in particular has been noted to produce pain in patients who are otherwise asymptomatic.
+Discography after lumbar discectomy in particular has been noted to produce pain in patients who are otherwise asymptomatic.

 Recent guidelines upheld prior statements regarding the unsuitability of discography as a standalone test.
-Moreover, there is evidence from a prospective cohort study that discography may lead to accelerated disk degeneration, such as occurrence of new herniations, loss of disc height, and loss of disc signal intensity.
+Moreover, there is evidence from a prospective cohort study that discography may lead to accelerated disk degeneration such as occurrence of new herniations, loss of disc height, and loss of disc signal intensity.
+According to Hayes, lumbar discography does not improve health outcomes in patients with low back pain and that there are uncertainties regarding safety.
+15 literature and few studies of poor quality.
+10-12 For cervical and thoracic pain, discography is not an appropriate diagnostic or screening tool.
+11-12